Kei Truck & Kei Car Laws in Nebraska (2026)

 Based on research and owner experiences with Nebraska's kei truck regulations:

 Farm and ranch use is ideal: If you're using your kei truck for agricultural purposes on private property and local roads, Nebraska's regulations work well.
-The speed restriction matters less for farm-to-field transportation.
+Most farm routes don't involve interstates anyway.

-Small business local deliveries work: Landscaping companies, small contractors, and local delivery services can effectively use kei trucks within the 35 mph restriction for neighborhood-based work.
+Small business deliveries work great: Landscaping companies, small contractors, and local delivery services can use kei trucks effectively on city streets and state highways throughout Nebraska.

 Get VIN assignment early: If your kei truck lacks a recognized VIN, start the Assigned ID Number Application process immediately.
 This can add several weeks to registration.